Predictions on the Deploy Page

 4. Click Add Images to Build.

-Add Images to Build
+Select and Add Images

-5. Go to the Build tab and see the new images.
+5. LandingLens saves those images to the dataset.
+Go to the Build tab and see the new images.
 You can now label the images and train a new model.

-The Saved Images Display on the Build Tab
+View the Images in the Build Tab

-7. Back on the Deploy page, the image statuses change from Raw to In Sync.
+6. Back on the Deploy page, the image statuses change from Raw to In Sync.

 Image Statuses